rubecube/KeyBoardLayouts/README.md

 # KeyBoardLayouts
-Have the different layouts in accessible
+Have the different layouts accessible